iterative/terraform-provider-iterative/docs/guides/getting-started.md

 1. Download and install the Iterative Provider.
 2. Initialize Terraform in the current directory.

-~> **Note** None of the subsequent commands will work without first setting some [authentication environment variables](https://registry.terraform.io/providers/iterative/iterative/latest/docs#authentication)
+~> **Note:** None of the subsequent commands will work without first setting some [authentication environment variables](https://registry.terraform.io/providers/iterative/iterative/latest/docs#authentication).

 ## Launching Tasks